noahjb/novi_cd_test/instructions/branch2.md

   </div>
 </body>
 ```

-The Angular directive `ng-click` will invoke the provided function whenever this element is clicked.
-We will use this to access the recently created `$scope.createTodo` function.

 Go ahead and test your code.
 You should now see a button underneath the form.
-Add an item to the database, and refresh the page.
-The initial `GET` request to the server should now return a response that contains the newly created todo item:
+Add an item to the database, refresh the page, and open the Chrome Developer tools.
+You should see that the initial `GET` request to the server now returns a response that contains items you've added to the database:

 ![](http://i66.tinypic.com/w2ise1.jpg)